BHashemi2021/School_District_Analysis/README.md

  •	Explain how PyCitySchools analysis changes after we exclude the incorrect data.
 For the analysis we imported the datasets into Jupyter Notebook version 6.3.1 using Python Panadas.

-In a nutshell, the descriptive analysis of the study shows that the city has 15 schools (seven District type and 8 charter) and 39, 170 students and a total budget of $24, 649,428 (Table 1).
+In a nutshell, the descriptive analysis of the study shows that the city has 15 schools (seven District type and 8 charter) and 39, 170 students and a total budget of $24, 649,428 (Figure 1 and 2).

-**Figure 1: The results of descritive analysis**
+**Figure 1.
+The results of descritive analysis**

 -------
 ![1-Descriptive.png](https://github.com/BHashemi2021/School_District_Analysis/blob/main/Resources/1-Descriptive.png)